NIHON KOHDEN SVM-7000 series patient monitors made in China and Malaysia

 The SVM-7000 series multi-parameter patient monitors are the first in the series; this means all components, quality control and design are handled from China.
 The quality of the product is of course similar to manufacturers in China who are getting their components from the same sources as NIHON KOHDEN.

-Notice there are models with Invasive IBP parameter, and these need clinical trials in China for approval to sell in the country.
-The models with invasive IBP parameter are not allowed for sales in China
+Notice there are two models with Invasive IBP parameter, and these need clinical trials in China for approval to sell in the country.
+The models with invasive IBP parameter are therefore not allowed for sales in China

 Standard models from CHINA